 While your food is included on the cruise ship, alcohol is not.
 Drinks on the ship are usually quite expensive, so avoid them to cruise Alaska affordably.
 Or save the drinks and extras for one special occasion.
 Most cruise lines will host at least one party where there are free drinks; on our Alaskan cruise, there was a captain’s party on the first or second day out when there was free champagne for all guests.

 The boat may also have specialty restaurants where you pay an extra fee for a great view of the scenery and a nice meal.
 You can decide whether this is worth it or not.
 On our Alaskan cruise, we choose to do that for one night and enjoyed an amazing view of the strait while leaving Skagway.
 My husband figured that the $20 fee he’d paid for the meal was more than worth it when he saw the plate-sized steak he got.

 Traveling by cruise ship is one of the best ways to see some of the most scenic places in Alaska, such as Glacier Bay, accessible only by water or air.

 Remember that with a cruise, your accommodation, entertainment, travel and meals are all included in the price.
+If you are cruising with your kids, many cruise lines now offer kids activities with full-time staff organizing various fun events for all ages.
 When you compare the price of the cruise to buying plane tickets and then booking a hotel, eating a restaurants, renting a car and getting tickets to shows and movies, the cruise price seems much more reasonable.

 With these simple tips to help you cruise Alaska affordably, you’ll be enjoying all the scenery while staying within a small budget.